anand0427/Disaster-Response-Pipeline-Udacity/README.md

 The model is trained from in-house data which is available in the data/ directory.
 The data which is available as a csv file is processed and pushed into a sqldb.
 The sqldb is then called into the workspace to train a MultiOutputClassifier.

 The classifier is saved as a pickle model in the models/ directory and called into a Flask app to serve in an API.

+The Flask app also serves a plotly Bar graph to visualize details from dataframe like related, aid etc.

 ### Dependencies